Skip to content

 Iowa Veteran Benefits for Housing Assistance

-Iowa veteran benefits at the Iowa Department of Veterans Affairs (ODVA) have helped more than 334,000 veterans realize their dreams of owning a home, loaning more than $7.5 billion to Iowa veterans.
+The Iowa Department of Veterans Affairs (ODVA) has helped more than 334,000 veterans realize their dreams of owning a home, loaning more than $7.5 billion to Iowa veterans.

 Iowa Veteran Benefits for Home Ownership Assistance